j0fiN/ColorRecommender/README.md

 - 2 depicts okay
 - 3 depicts good

-And the user gets their favorite color in few generation cyles.
+And the user gets their favorite color in few generation cylces.
 (minimum of 10 generation required)
 ### Use cases
 This project is mainly developed to show **Dynamic Model Training**